esmnext/esmx/examples/docs/src/en/guide/essentials/base-path.md

 ## Dynamic Path Configuration

 In real-world projects, we often need to deploy the same codebase to different environments or regions.
-Gez provides support for dynamic base paths, allowing applications to adapt to various deployment scenarios.
+Esmx provides support for dynamic base paths, allowing applications to adapt to various deployment scenarios.

 ### Use Cases